LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 *predicate* and *method* are often used interchangeably.
 Logtalk inherits most of its nomenclature from Smalltalk, arguably (and somehow sadly) not the most popular OOP language nowadays.
-In this section, we map nomenclatures from popular OOP languages such as Smalltalk, C++, and Java to the Logtalk nomenclature.
+In this section, we map nomenclatures from popular OOP languages such as Smalltalk, C++, Java, and Python to the Logtalk nomenclature.
 The Logtalk distribution includes several examples of how to implement common concepts found in other languages, complementing the information in this section.

 .. _nomenclature_smalltalk: